 - Pass rigorous education requirements;

-- Receive credit for residential experience that meets meet strict criteria; and
+- Receive credit for residential experience that meets strict criteria; and

 - Receive credit for the demonstration of knowledge requirement.